jzlotek/cs583-final/docs/report.md

+---
+title: "Learning to See in the Dark"
+author: "Joe Hines and John Zlotek"
+---

 # Abstract

 The purpose of this project was to be able to take the research done by Learning to See in the Dark and make it more accessible and maintainable.
-The work done was to port the code over to Python3, remove deprecation warnings due to soon to be outdated code, and create a better codebase that is easily readable and therefor more maintainable.
+The work done was to port the code over to Python3, remove deprecation warnings due to soon to be outdated code, and create a better code base that is easily readable and therefor more maintainable.

 # Introduction